area9innovation/flow9/tools/dsl/readme.md

 ## Lambda core

 There is a special core, basic language called Lambda.
-This is a very simple, pure, untyped expression-based lambda calculus with syntax like *flow* expressions.
+This is a simple, pure, untyped expression-based lambda calculus with syntax like *flow* expressions.
 It contains bools, ints, doubles, string and lists, plus AST nodes.
 This language has the property that the AST of Lambda itself (and all other languages in scope) can be represented